 With a Mac disk usage analyzer, you can get a picture of what’s taking up the space on your computer.
 The software should provide reports or visualizations that illustrate how your system’s disk space is being used.
-Armed with this information, you can make an informed decision regarding how to deal with any issues that are uncovered.
-It’s much easier to manage disk space by using a hard drive visualizer.

 A hard drive space analyzer is one of several different kinds of software tools that can help you streamline hard disk performance, identify wasted storage space, and return free space to your system.
 We suggest you take a look at our reviews of free Mac cleaners and duplicate file finders for more information on optimizing your Mac.

 The following collection of hard drive analyzers for Mac covers tools that are specifically designed to fill this role as well as more comprehensive solutions that offer a space visualizer feature.

 Disk Drill provides users with a free disk analyzer and storage visualizer along with many other tools that enable you to manage and protect your valuable data resources.
 In addition to its excellent functionality in analyzing storage space, the software helps keep your data safe and enables you to recover from virtually any type of data loss scenario.

 - Disk Drill’s Clean Up function enables users to select a volume and scan it to create a map of disk usage.
 The tool displays a hierarchical listing of items taking up space on the volume and allows you to filter by file type, size, or keywords.